• Thu. Nov 21st, 2024

 Trivia

-Sister of Arabella Gibbins, Toby Sebastian and Rafaela Pugh.
+Sister of actress Arabella Gibbins, actor Toby Sebastian and actress Rafaela Pugh.

 Sings, writes her own songs and plays the guitar and piano.